Hatvan culture: Settlements

 Over 100 Hatvan Settlements have been identified; often built between 5-10 Kilometers apart.
 These settlements were often fortified; containing long rectangular houses made of timber and daub.
 In the last century of the early Bronze Age, Hatvan settlements were carefully planned, with houses being placed around an open, centralized location.
 Houses were often around 12 meters in length during this early settlement stage.
 Fortifications consisted of ditches and ramparts.
 It was named after Hatvan, Hungary.
-It is believed that the Hatvan culture came into conflict with the Füzesabony culture, based upon the site at Jászdózsa–Kápolnahalom.
+It is believed that the Hatvan culture came into conflict with the Ottomány (Füzesabony) culture, based upon the site at Jászdózsa–Kápolnahalom.
 The settlement was purposefully burned, indicated by the presence of thick layers of burnt debris in every house uncovered at this site.
 Hidden under the floor of one house were over 140 grams of ornaments including; bronze axes, amber beads, and gold hair ornaments.
 The center of this site has a 4 meter deep sacrifice pit, which contains the remains of brown bears, aurochs, boar, deer, and pigs.
 Hatvan Pottery was largely textile and Barbotine ware.
 Their fortified inhabited settlements were mainly located in the Bükk region and the Mátra region.